TomND/DeepCam/README.md

 3. Select a video with you or anyone else and upload it to Caffee using the command below to recieve your JSON coordinates

 '''
 ./build/examples/rtpose/rtpose.bin --video your_video_file.mp4
 '''

-4. Take these coordinates, save them to a directory and remember where you saved them ..* Dont forget to change the curFile to where you saved your JSON files
+4. Take these coordinates, save them to a directory and remember where you saved them and change the currFile variable in json_parse.cs